Going to an orchard to pick apples is a fun fall activity for kids and families.

-Wondering what you’re going to do with all those apples?
-Below you will find several awesome apple recipes to enjoy the fruits of your labor.
+Are you wondering what you will do with all those apples you collect at the farm?
+Look through the fabulous apple recipes on the list below to enjoy the fruits of your labor.
 I highly recommend making some applesauce or apple butter as a part of your apple activities.
-Recipes for both can be found below.
+A countertop apple peeler makes it easy!

 Related: Low Fat Pumpkin Cranberry Bread

 Apple Book Recommendations

 To extend children’s learning even further, you can read some beautiful books about apples with your children before and after you go to the apple orchard.
 For more of our fall favorites, check out Autumn Stories Children LOVE!